Álex Márquez: Ambrogio Next Racing (2012)

-Márquez made his world championship début as a wildcard at the 2012 Spanish Grand Prix.
+Márquez made his world championship debut as a wildcard at the 2012 Spanish Grand Prix.
 In difficult weather conditions, Márquez scored points with a twelfth-place finish.
 He also made wildcard appearances at Estoril and Catalunya, scoring points on both occasions, with fifteenth and sixth respectively.
 After the mid-season break, Márquez moved into the series full-time from the Indianapolis Grand Prix onwards with Ambrogio Racing, replacing Simone Grotzkyj.
 He scored points in four of the remaining eight races, and ultimately finished the season in twentieth place in the riders' championship.

 Estrella Galicia 0,0 (2013–2014)

 In 2013, the Estrella Galicia 0,0 team moved to KTM machinery, with Márquez joining Rins in the team full-time.
 After predominantly finishing fourth or fifth in the races during the first half of the season, Márquez achieved his first podium finish at the Indianapolis Grand Prix with a second-place finish behind Rins.
-Márquez recorded three consecutive third-place finishes at Silverstone, Misano and Motorland Aragón, before taking his first career victory at the Japanese Grand Prix.
+Márquez recorded three consecutive third-place finishes at Silverstone, Misano, and Motorland Aragón, before taking his first career victory at the Japanese Grand Prix.
 He finished the season in fourth position in the final championship standings.

-For 2014, Márquez and Rins remained in the series and started as the championship favourites.
-However, in the opening third of the season, they were usurped by Ajo Motorsport rider Jack Miller, who won three of the opening five races.
+In 2014, Márquez and Rins remained in the series and were initially viewed as the championship favourites.
+However, they were quickly usurped by Ajo Motorsport rider Jack Miller, who won three of the opening five races.
 Márquez took successive wins in Catalunya and the Netherlands to reduce the deficit from 44 points to 7.
 Márquez started a run of five top-two finishes at the British Grand Prix, including another victory at Motegi, which saw him move into the championship lead ahead over Miller and open up a 25-point gap.
 Despite Miller winning two of the final three races, a third-place finish at the final round in Valencia saw Márquez clinch the title by two points.
-In the process, he and brother Marc became the first brothers to win world motorcycle racing titles.
+As a result, he and brother Marc became the first siblings to win motorcycling Grand Prix world titles.